moshinde/Ansible-3-tier-automation/README.md

 ansible-playbook site.yml --tags "packages"

+#To limit the playbook execution to particular group or to particular host

+ansible-playbook --limit database sites.yml

+ansible-playbook --limit 192.168.2.15 sites.yml

 #To skip the installation and verification of packages you can add the tags "packages" to all the tasks with apt and the can skip it like below